Massage (deep-tissue, neuro-muscular)

 Many different stressors can cause subluxations such as: accidents, falls, stress, overuse injury, birth trauma, sports, chemicals, mental stress, and just everyday wear and tear on the body.

-The effects of subluxations are sometimes apparent such as sudden pain, muscle tightness and soreness, numbness and tingling or sometimes they are less obvious ones like headaches, decreased immunity, colic, lack of energy, stomach and bowl disorders, attention disorders, asthma and many other ill-defined symptoms.
+The effects of subluxations are sometimes apparent such as sudden pain, muscle tightness and soreness, numbness and tingling or sometimes they are less obvious ones like headaches, decreased immunity, colic, lack of energy, stomach and bowel disorders, attention disorders, asthma and many other ill-defined symptoms.

 Subluxations can affect anyone, old, young, strong or weak.
 By removing subluxations, chiropractic seeks to restore balance to your body allowing these symptoms to disappear.